Virtual CAPS Services

 Featured coping resources (called "Tools") use aspects of Cognitive Behavioral Therapy to help students manage distress.
 These include guided mindful meditation exercises, thought diary, activity scheduling, cognitive distortion psychoeducation, and more.

 Students can download the companion WellTrack Boost app for iOS and Android.
 Free to Penn State students.

 Life Hacks are free, lively drop-in gatherings focused on learning how to develop and enhance your connections with yourself & others.
 Open to all enrolled Penn State students.

 Additionally, Life Hack Kits are step-by-step wellness packages designed to help you navigate and demystify some of the more perplexing parts of being human.
 Instructors and student organization leaders are encouraged to use these for extra credit/points.

 CAPS is dedicated to community education and prevention.
 We offer psychoeducational programs designed to reduce distress and increase wellbeing.
 Zoom-based outreach events can be requested for your group with CAPS or Health Promotion & Wellness.

 Annual live programs about how to Help Students in Distress (the Red Folder) and Campus Leader Mental Health Orientation (demystifying CAPS services and common FAQs) are recorded and available to view at your convenience.

 Thriving Campus is a tool for finding mental health providers in your community.

-The Red Folder initiative is a guide to help faculty, staff, and others who interact with students to recognize, respond effectively to, and refer distressed students at Penn State.
+The Red Folder initiative is a guide to help faculty, staff, student leaders, and others who interact with students to recognize, respond effectively to, and refer Penn State students experiencing distress.
 All faculty, staff, and administration are encouraged to review their physical folder or visit the Red Folder website.